Introduction: Everest Base Camp Trekking with Helicopter Return-11 Days

 - Baggage coverage: Choose a policy that provides coverage for lost, stolen, or damaged luggage.

-It is important to read the copy of your travel insurance policy and to understand what is and is not covered.
+It is important to read a copy of your travel insurance policy to understand what is and is not covered.
 It is also a good idea to consult with a travel agent or a travel insurance specialist to determine the best policy for your needs.

-Altitude Sickness During the Everest Base Camp Trekking with Helicopter Return.
+Altitude Sickness during the Everest Base Camp Trek

 Altitude sickness, commonly known as Acute Mountain Sickness (AMS), is a common disease caused by rapidly ascending to high altitudes.
 Headache, nausea, vomiting, exhaustion, and difficulty sleeping are all symptoms of AMS.
 In severe circumstances, AMS can develop into life-threatening diseases such as High-Altitude Cerebral Edema (HACE) and High-Altitude Pulmonary Edema (HAPE).